Discrete-time models and performance of phase noise channels: Introduction

 \section{Introduction}

-The phase noise (PN) remains one of the main limiting factors for wireless communications.
-Phase noise due to instabilities of local oscillators, both at the transmitter and at the receiver, can in fact cause a severe performance degradation.
+\IEEEPARstart{T}{he} phase noise (PN) remains one of the main limiting factors for communication systems.
+PN due to instabilities of local oscillators, both at the transmitter and at the receiver, can in fact cause a severe performance degradation.
 Ideally, a local oscillator would produce a sinusoidal signal, whose power spectrum is a delta function at the carrier frequency, but in reality its output power appears also in a band around the desired frequency.

-Since the PN can strongly limit the performance, the study of the PN effects in communication systems has attracted a lot of interest in the literature of the last decades, see, e.g., ~\cite{PoBlMo95,MeMo97,To98,ArCa98, Ar01,WuBa04,CoBaCa05,BaCo07,MuErSv08,NiPa09,Co14,KrKhErSv13,KhKuPa14,KrCoGrEr15b}.
-In this context, the assumed PN statistical model plays a crucial role.
-For example, having a good statistical model for the PN can support the design of estimation/detection algorithms, or allowing accurate performance prediction.
-Hence, in the communication community, the studies about PN are normally based on quite simple discrete-time models.
+Since the PN can strongly limit the performance, the study of the PN effects in communication systems has attracted a lot of interest in the literature of the last decades, see, e.g.,~\cite{To98, Ar01,WuBa04,De06,Co14,KhKuPa14,CoCoPi23}.